top of page

 Tauran grimaced.
 “Rules aren’t what worry me.”

 “Obviously.”
-A storm raged in the commando’s eyes.
+A storm raged in the commando’s green eyes.
 “Sensors show only two escaped.”

 “Only two,” Tauran repeated, his hands balling into fists.
-His lip started to twitch as a howl rose up inside.
-No, no, no!
-Why had he let himself hope this time would be different?
+His lip twitched as a howl rose up inside.
+Why had he believed this time would be different?

 Palinura swept her arm to take in the entire cave.